Chart Color Schemes

 Infrastructure

-Mount Louisa has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally
+Mount Louisa has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 22 projects that could potentially impact this region.
-Notable initiatives include Garbutt - Upper Ross Road (Riverway Drive) Stage 2 Duplication, Cosgrove Estate development, Greater Ascot Estate project, and Kirwan Health Campus Expansion.
-The following list details those likely to have the most relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 22 projects likely to affect the region.
+Notable initiatives include Garbutt - Upper Ross Road (Riverway Drive) Stage 2 Duplication, Cosgrove Estate, Greater Ascot Estate, and Kirwan Health Campus Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.